 The Pat Covelli Foundation has always believed in education as a tool to empower our youth.
-This year we thought it would be fitting to honor two Madison Square Boys & Girls Club Youth of the Year each with $10,000 scholarships for college.
+This year we thought it would be fitting to honor the Madison Square Boys & Girls Club Youth of the Year with a $7,000 scholarship for college.
 Our goal is to help alleviate the financial pressures that a college education comes with and ensure the success of these incredible youth!

 Kevon Jerome Leary: “For as long as I can remember the Boys and Girls Club has always been a part of my life.
 It started out as a landmark, across the street from where I was raised.
 Where do I live you ask?
 My entire life my home has been the Farragut Housing project.
 Why is this important to know?
 The Boys and Girls club is a safe place for many of the people in the housing project, which allows kids to do their homework or just hangout.
 This transitioned to more than a landmark for me, but an oasis filled with an abundance of love, pride and resources.”